 3. Colors come from nature

 All have taken on sustainability trends.
 Designers live, feed, sustainability in breathing.
-It has a significant influence on color as the buzzword of the year.
-Classic Blue that exuberates the sky at dusk is the Pantone color of the year.
-Although this year’s blue and shaded colors are very significant, we will also find various green colors influenced by trees, minerals, and plants, which will cool the whole color palette.
-Such cool colors are used to create the entire organic color spectrum of earthy shades of yellow, brown, and red.
-This color palette is incredibly calming and relaxing for the customer.
-This pallet of colors, which is currently ongoing through many psychological and emotional shifts, is highly calming and comforting for the user.
+It has a significant influence on colour as the buzzword of the year.
+Classic Blue that exuberates the sky at dusk is the Pantone colour of the year.
+Although this year’s blue and shaded colours are very significant, we will also find various green colours influenced by trees, minerals, and plants, which will cool the whole colour palette.
+Such cool colours create the entire organic colour spectrum of earthy shades of yellow, brown, and red.
+This colour palette is incredibly calming and relaxing for the customer.
+This pallet of colours, which is currently ongoing through many psychological and emotional shifts, is highly calming and comforting for the user.

 4. Everyone is sustainable

-In 2019, sustainable fashion was created and brands rapidly change their collections to become more sustainable.
+In 2019, sustainable fashion was created, and brands rapidly change their collections to become more sustainable.
 The new standard, and not the trend, will soon be sustainable.
 Sustainability fabrics should be equal to or greater than their current partners in several sustainable projects in 2020.
 Manufactures such as hemp, bamboo, vegan leather, organic cotton, and recycled polyurethane have a long history of production.
-In 2020, enhanced processes in the manufacture of clothing may also be seen, in particular, in minimizing fabric waste and upcycling not just on small labels, but also on a mass level.
+In 2020, enhanced processes in clothing manufacturer may also be seen, particularly in minimizing fabric waste and upcycling not just on small labels but also on a mass level.
 The global epidemic of Covid-19 led the world to recognize that when over-pressured for energy, the earth would retaliate.
-The mode must take its part in harming the environment and recognize that the user often is increasingly conscious and reactive.
+The mode must harm the environment and recognize that the user is often increasingly conscious and reactive.
 This outbreak will prove to be the required way to ensure a fully sustainable fashion industry.